 - Targeting customers in ethnic markets: The case of Indian food customers in the UK supermarket sector.

 The world of direct marketing is changing rapidly, as new technologies and social media allows companies to connect directly with the customer.
 This involves a wide range of tools and techniques that can be used to target consumers in a predominantly transactional manner.
 Direct marketers rely on information and a series of direct marketing media such as direct mail, magazines, newspapers, TV/radio, co-ops, telemarketing/teleservices and increasingly social media to disseminate their messages and acquire new customers.
 We have provided some suggested topics on direct marketing based on current trends, which you could use for your marketing dissertation:

-• Using social media to reduce the cost of direct marketing: The case of small companies in UK.
+- Using social media to reduce the cost of direct marketing: The case of small companies in the UK.

 Cultures and Marketing Dissertation Topics

 For some products and services, cultural considerations can play an important role in how marketers interact with consumers.
 With the increasing globalisation of business, firms have to pay greater attention to how national culture impacts upon consumer behaviour and customers’ reactions towards different types of marketing communication.
 Marketing across cultures is becoming more prominent in business, as more and more businesses are expanding throughout the world.
 This creates an ideal area to base your marketing dissertation on.

 - How does innovation and culture influence the market performance of SMEs in China?

 - Native advertising: Exploring its effectiveness in the UK, China, and the US.